 Master of Accounting

-The LCU School of Business offers a fast-track program for business students to receive their Bachelor of Business Administration in Accounting and Master of Accounting in just five years, saving students both time and money.
+The LCU School of Business offers a 150-hour fast-track program for business students to receive their Bachelor of Business Administration in Accounting and Master of Accounting in just five years, saving students both time and money.
 The Master of Accounting program can also be completed as a stand-alone program for those wishing to complete a graduate degree in accounting.

 The Master of Accounting (MAcc) program is a 30-hour graduate program that will prepare students for their callings in the field of accounting and to successfully complete the Uniform CPA Exam, fully prepared for lives of Christian service and leadership.